Bimol Akoijam: Academic career

 Akoijam taught at Delhi University and the Centre for the Study of Developing Societies (CSDS).
-As of 2024, he was an associate professor at the Jawaharlal Nehru University.
+As of 2024, he was an associate professor at the Jawaharlal Nehru University (JNU).

 Akoijam is said to be a keen explorer of cinema, and served as a jury member in film festivals.
 He made a documentary Lang-Goi Challabee (Paradise Under Siege) in 2004, and the feature film Karigee Kirunee Nungsiradee (Why Be Afraid, If You Love) in 2014.

 According to Scopus database, Bimol Akoijam has 1 publication and zero citation.
 However, there are a few publications by Akoijam on the Google Scholar.

 Public intellectual

 According to NDTV News, Akoijam has long been involved in public issues and democratic movements.
 He is often seen in the media speaking about issues related to rights and governance.

 During the ethnic violence in the state of Manipur between the majority Meitei community of Manipur and the Kuki-Zo tribals, he was very vocal against the way the conflict was handled by the central and state governments.

 But he was often heard absolving the state government and chief minister, claiming that he was being held as a "scapegoat".

 He has held the Indian Army and Assam Rifles accountable, saying that they were seen as being hand-in-glove with the "Kuki militant groups", and that they need to win back the trust of the Meitei people.

 He has also blamed the national media of India, saying they were biased against the Meitei community, and led a research study that claimed to document such bias.

+In May 2026, a complaint of sexual harassment in the form of inappropriate remarks and alleged advances at gatherings by 11 students was reportedly submitted at the Internal Complaints Committee (ICC) of JNU against Akoijam.
+In September 2026, it was followed by protests by the BJP-RSS linked Akhil Bharatiya Vidyarthi Parishad (ABVP) against him and Delhi Commission for Women seeking a report from JNU on action taken against him.
+He has denied the allegations and said that the manner the media was reporting was a "media trial" which was unethical and intentional.
+He described the media organisations to be running propaganda against him, denied the allegations and stated that the truth will come out on his side.